As part of our series of “Bathroom Trends” articles, we focus on black accents, showing you how to introduce these seamlessly into your space.

 Left: A cosy monochrome design featuring the Santa Fe traditional black radiator by @home_life_46.
 Right: I simply adore these black accessories from the 1805 accessory range by Accents

-If you’re looking to achieve a more vintage style, black toilet seats work really well with traditional toilets.
+If you’re looking to achieve an on-trend modern vintage style (an eclectic mix of traditional and contemporary), black toilet seats work really well with traditional toilets.
 Meanwhile, another big bathroom trend is the use of bold block colours, so why not tile or paint a single wall black for a theatrical backdrop?

 And whilst we’re talking about walls and floors, tiles can also be used to add black accents to your bathroom design.
 Monochrome patterns and motifs are the obvious way to create black and white floors and walls, yet white tiles with black grout can be just as effective.
 And, if you want to bring in yet another bathroom trend that’s on the rise, why not pick out a full length wall graphic shower wall panel and create your very own work of art!

-Left: This bathroom by Victoria Plum customer @house.of.pasha hits all the latest trends!
+Left: Tropical plants?
+Tick.
+Black accents?
+Tick.
+This bathroom by Victoria Plum customer @house.of.pasha hits all the latest trends!
 Right: There Are No Rules shower wall panel by Louise Dear

 Love the look?